francescofiorella/computational_intelligence_2022_2023/lab3/README.md

 The minmax strategy was able to win against all the previous strategy; however, it loses against nim sum when the minmax is not starting.

-Despite the alpha beta pruning was implemented along with a depth cut, the minmax strategy was too slow to calculate the optimal move for $N > 3$, so all the matches were played with $N = 3$.
+Despite the alpha beta pruning was implemented along with a depth cut, the minmax strategy was too slow to calculate the optimal move for $N > 3$, so all the matches were played with $N = 3$ (After some modifications, I was able to do some matches with $N = 4$, the results are reported below).

 The results table is reported below: